php-aop/lalr/docs/parsing.md

 $this->resolve(Grammar::SHIFT | Grammar::OPERATORS | Grammar::LONGER_REDUCE);
 ```

-There are two other constants: `Grammar::NONE` that forbids any
+There are two other constants: `AbstractGrammar::NONE` that forbids any
 conflicts in the grammar (even the operators-related ones) and
-`Grammar::ALL`, which is a combination of all the 4 above methods
+`AbstractGrammar::ALL`, which is a combination of all the 4 above methods
 defined simply for convenience.

 [twigparser]: https://github.com/fabpot/Twig/blob/master/lib/Twig/Parser.php